jython/jython/README.md

 ## How to build Jython

-The project uses Mercurial for version-control, and the master repository is at https://hg.python.org/jython/, while the repository on GitHub is just a mirror of that.
+The project uses Git for version-control, and the master repository is at https://github.com/jython/jython, You should clone this repository to create a buildable copy of the latest state of the Jython source.
-You may clone either repository to create a buildable copy of the latest state of the Jython source.
+The previously authoritative repository at https://hg.python.org/jython is not now in use, remaining frozen at v2.7.2.

 ### Build using `ant` for development

 Jython is normally built using `ant`.
-It is necessary to have Ant and at least a Java 7 SDK on the path.
+It is necessary to have Ant and at least a Java 8 SDK on the path.
-To build Jython development use, we generally use the command:
+To build Jython in development, we generally use the command:
 ```
 ant
 ```